Sacraments at All Saints

 Confirmation

 Potential confirmation candidates are invited to preparation sessions beginning in the fall.
-Our two-year preparation program is open to high school students beginning typically in ninth grade, however, a candidate can start the program anytime that works during high school.
+Our two-year preparation program is open to high school students beginning typically in ninth grade; however, a candidate can start the program anytime that works during high school.

 Confirmation students attend small group formation sessions held twice a month on Sundays from 10:30am-noon OR Wednesdays from 6:30-8pm.
-The small group format encourages candidates to develop of relationships with others and explore their faith.
-Students are also required to attend a retreat, offer community service hours and attend other special events during their formation years.
+The small group format encourages candidates to develop relationships with others and explore their faith.
+Students are also required to attend a retreat, offer community service hours, and attend other special events during their formation years.

 Volunteer